Wall Street Analyst Initiated Agilon Health Inc [AGL]. What else is Wall St. saying

 Barclays have made an estimate for Agilon Health Inc shares, keeping their opinion on the stock as Underweight, with their previous recommendation back on March 06, 2024.
 While these analysts kept the previous recommendation, TD Cowen raised their target price from $12 to $6.50.
 The new note on the price target was released on February 26, 2024, representing the official price target for Agilon Health Inc stock.
 Previously, the target price had yet another drop from $25 to $6.50, while Jefferies kept a Hold rating on AGL stock.

-Agilon Health Inc [AGL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 9.45.
-With this latest performance, AGL shares dropped by -6.08% in over the last four-week period, additionally sinking by -69.57% over the last 6 months – not to mention a drop of -78.73% in the past year of trading.
+Agilon Health Inc [AGL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -13.90.
+With this latest performance, AGL shares dropped by -14.72% in over the last four-week period, additionally sinking by -75.58% over the last 6 months – not to mention a drop of -83.89% in the past year of trading.

 Agilon Health Inc’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.51 and a Current Ratio set at 1.51.